oVirt/ovirt-site/source/develop/release-management/features/virt/ram-snapshots.html.md

  - Note: parsing comma-separated string of four elements to volume path will be added

 * vmCreate
- - The given 'hiberVolHandle' can now represent one volume. in that case there will be 4 components in the string instead of 6, and it will be parsed as it is parsed in the vmSnapshot verb
+ - The given 'hiberVolHandle' can now represent one volume.
+In that case there will be 4 components in the string instead of 6, and it will be parsed as it is parsed in the vmSnapshot verb
  - If the given 'hiberVolHandle' is composed of 4 components
    - Use the volume represented by the string for the 'restoreState' parameter
  - Note: no need to update vm configuration from configuration file as the configuration is stored as part of the memory state file